maxint-rd/TM16xx/README.md

   matrix.setPixel(5,6, true);   // set one pixel on matrix.setPixel(3,2, false);   // set another pixel off
 ```
+See [TM16xxMatrix.h](/src/TM16xxMatrix.h) for the provided methods.

-## TMxxMatrixGFX class
+## TM16xxMatrixGFX class
-The _TMxxMatrixGFX_ class implements the popular [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview) interface to drive one or more TM16xx based LED-matrix modules.
-To use the _TMxxMatrixGFX_ class you first need to include the proper header files:
+The _TM16xxMatrixGFX_ class implements the popular [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview) interface to drive one or more TM16xx based LED-matrix modules.
+To use the _TM16xxMatrixGFX_ class you first need to include the proper header files:
 ```C++
 #include <Adafruit_GFX.h>
 #include <TM1640.h>